 What can you do?

-- View WMATA's full Shutdown Plan and the overview schedule of the platform reconstruction project.
+- View WMATA's full Platform Repair Plan and the schedule overview of the platform reconstruction project.

 - Read the City Manager's update to City Council from December 13, 2018

 - Read the City Manager's Letter to WMATA from December 14, 2018

 - Check this page frequently to see the latest updates